-The Taepodong-2 has suffered from problems brought on by merging a Chinese design with the North's own medium-range Rodong ballistic missiles.
+The Taepodong-2 has suffered from design problems brought on by merging a Chinese design with the design of its medium-range Rodong ballistic missiles.
 This has led to structural flight problems that also decreased the missile's intended range.

 The Taepodong-2 has never flown successfully.
-Its only test launch in 2006 failed when the missile fizzled and destructed about 40 seconds into flight because of what is generally believed to be a structural failure in its airframe, propulsion system or fuel tank.
+A test launch in 2006 failed when the missile fizzled and destructed about 40 seconds into flight because of what is generally believed to be a structural failure in its airframe, propulsion system or fuel tank.

 South Korea, with financial and technological resources far superior to the impoverished North, is bound under the Missile Technology Control Regime to developing ballistic missiles with ranges of 300 km (185 miles) or less.

 The backbone of its missile arsenal is the 300-km ballistic missile named Hyun-mu.
-It has successfully developed a cruise missile that is known to strike a target at 1,000 km (625 miles).
+It has successfully developed a cruise missile that is known to strike a target at 1,000 km.

 (Source: U.S. Congressional Research Service, South Korea's Defense Ministry, GlobalSecurity.org, Reuters)

 - Sierra Leone declares emergency as Ebola death toll hits 729 |